Oxymax-CLAMS

 - Electrochemical: Budget-friendly option.

-- Carbon Dioxide (CO2) Sensor: Non-dispersive infrared (NDIR) with 0.01 PPM resolution and virtually zero drift.
+- Carbon Dioxide (CO2) Sensor: Non-dispersive infrared (NDIR) with 0-0.9% range and virtually zero drift.

 - Sample Drying: Integrated drying from 30°C down to 4°C to prevent humidity-related data skew.